larryhastings/pyweek24/README.md

 --------

 W A S D moves (strafes)

 Move mouse left-right to rotate

 Left mouse button to fire

+1 2 3 4 activates and deactivates powerups (see below)

 Space to pause

 Esc to quit
-1 2 3 4 activates and deactivates powerups (see below)

 Powerups
 --------

-When you pick up powerups, you can press
-1 through 4 to activate or deactivate them:
+There are four powerups in the game.
+You'll find them as blue tiles on the ground-- just run over them to pick them up.

+Once you've got a powerup, you have it available for the rest of the game.
+But you don't have to have it on all the time!
+You can press a number key to activate or deactivate a powerup:

     1 = triple shot
     2 = damage boost shot
     3 = bouncy shot
     4 = railgun shot

-Note that you can mix and match!
-Toggle
-1 and 4 to turn on triple railgun shots!
+And you can even mix and match!
+Turn on only 1 and 4 to activate triple railgun shots!

 Different powerups will have different combined effects.
-For example, amage boost needs more cooldown time, and the shots move more slowly too.
+For example, damage boost needs more cooldown time, and the shots move more slowly too.
+Triple shot fires more quickly but the shots are much less powerful

-And once you get all four powerups, when you turn them all on, you get a special weapon just for the end-game boss...!
+Once you get all four powerups, if you turn them all on at once, you get a special weapon just for the end-game boss...!